Introduction

 Decision Framework: How to Choose

 Choosing a payment recovery platform is not a one-size-fits-all decision.
 The right platform depends on your billing stack, transaction volume, growth stage, and how you prioritize recovery performance versus simplicity.
-Here are the five dimensions that matter most:
+Here are the dimensions that matter most:

 1. Per-Merchant ML vs. Global Models